matemagyari/reference-ddd-blackjack/README.txt

   ** Between Client->Application: all the commands/queries coming from clients pass through this ACL.
 Json messages are
-     transformed to Message objects defined in Blackjack Messaging Client library, then the Message objects are transformed to Command/Query DTOs the Application Services consume
+     transformed to Message objects defined in Blackjack Messaging Client library, then the Message objects are transformed to Command/Query DTOs the Application Services consume ** Between Application->Client: all the domain events that are meant for the client are transformed to Messages (defined in Blackjack Messaging Client library), then to JSON ** Between Domain<->persistence: the domain objects are serialized to json before saved in the DB.
+Gson provides tools to define custom (de)serializers so different versions of data can be managed.
+See an example in GameGsonProvider.java

 Domain events:
 * inner domain events - events consumed by the Domain: e.g. TableIsFullEvent